When I first entered sales, back in the 90s, it was to sell cars.

 There are dozens of ways you can sell proactively, like proactively reaching out to prospects.

-Proactive selling drives a salesperson to be proactively pursuing a sale. and attempting to close it.
+Proactive selling drives a salesperson to proactively pursue a sale, and attempt to close it.
 A much-preferred approach for most businesses that demand transparency in the sales cycle.

 10 Tips to Proactively Sell Your Products or Services